Peter King's Monday Morning QB: Draft buzz, rumors

 “We owe this to the game,” Payton said.
 “Ten years from now, people will look at this moment and say, ‘That was a big deal.’”

 There’s too much smoke around the Odell Beckham Jr.-to-the-Rams trade story to dismiss it.
 First it was Giants CEO John Mara saying in Orlando: “I want him to be a Giant.
 I can’t promise that’s going to happen.”
 Then it was the Rams doing nothing to debunk the rumors of their interest.
 Then it was Beckham, according to the New York Daily News, telling Rams players he would like to play there.
 Here’s what I think now: The Rams are definitely interested.
-The price tag—likely two first-round picks plus a contract averaging at least $18 million a year—is daunting and could eventually roadblock L.A., but that’s not happening now.
-If the Giants move Beckham, the Rams will be in the game till the end.
+The price tag—likely two first-round picks plus a contract averaging at least $18 million a year—is daunting and could eventually road-block L.A., but that’s not happening now.
+If the Giants move Beckham, the Rams will be in the game until the end.

 There’s no way Giants coach Pat Shurmur would want Beckham traded; Shurmur took the job in January believing he’d have Beckham as his biggest weapon.
 Shurmur’s desire isn’t going to be what decides this, but it’s a factor.
 On the other hand, Rams coach Sean McVay isn’t afraid of taking on the mercurial Beckham.

 This isn’t an easy one to decipher.
 The Giants already have a short fuse with the immature Beckham.
-He lives in Los Angeles in the offseason and could make it very hard on the Giants and their rookie head coach by not showing up for any of the offseason work, and holding out well into the summer.
+He lives in Los Angeles in the offseason and could make it very hard on the Giants and their first-year head coach by not showing up for any of the offseason work, and holding out well into the summer.
 They may decide he’s not worth the trouble, and take two low first-rounders for him, and save all that cap money they’d have to pay him long-term—realizing full well it’s a deal they could soon regret.
 Look at GM Dave Gettleman’s history in Carolina.
 He had a big veteran star, Josh Norman, about to be a contract-related distraction for the Panthers in 2016.
 Gettleman’s solution was simply to cut him loose.
 If you told Gettleman he could get two first-round picks for a huge headache … well, I don’t have to draw you a map.

-I’d feel more confident that the Giants would dump Beckham, except for one thing: I covered the Giants in the eighties, and I remember how Giants scion Wellington Mara, John’s father, overlooked all the headaches the great Lawrence Taylor gave the franchise for years, because of his transcendent talent.
+I’d feel more confident that the Giants would dump Beckham, except for one thing: I covered the Giants in the ’80s, and I remember how Giants scion Wellington Mara, John’s father, overlooked all the headaches the great Lawrence Taylor gave the franchise for years, because of his transcendent talent.
 I saw Wellington Mara get emotional with Taylor after he played a heroic 1987 game.
 Mara knew how important Taylor was to his team.
 John Mara is very much like his father.
 So there’s that.
 This one’s a conundrum.

 Yes, Beckham is worth two ones.
-The narrative in some NFL quarters that Beckham is not worth two first-round draft picks in trade—especially two late first-round picks, as would likely be the case if the Giants traded with the Rams.
+The narrative in some NFL quarters that Beckham is not worth two first-round draft picks in trade—especially two late first-round picks, as would likely be the case if the Rams traded with the Giants.
 Check out the first-round receivers in the last three years, many of whom have “bust” written all over them:

 Beckham was hurt in game four last year, his fourth NFL season.
 His average season for the first three years—96 catches, 1,374 yards, 12 touchdowns—was historic.